T0m2sT/Bob_The_Destructor/docs/README.md

 #### The Pattern

-We implemented a **Manager** pattern (specifically a `SoundManager`) combined with a `SoundLoader`.
-The `SoundManager` acts as a facade for audio operations, abstracting the underlying Java Sound API.
+We implemented a **Sound Manager** component that follows the **Facade** design pattern.
+The `SoundManager` provides a simplified interface for audio operations, abstracting the underlying Java Sound API and centralizing sound playback and volume control.

+Additionally, the abstract `SoundManager` class defines shared behavior that is extended by `GameSoundManager`, following the *Template Method* pattern.

 #### Implementation